Nelly Las: International career

+Eligible to represent both Slovakia and England on the international stage, Las has opted to represent England at the under-17 and under-19 age groups.

-Las represented England at the 2024 UEFA Women's Under-17 Championship, her side finishing as runners-up to Spain.
+Las represented England at the 2024 Under-17 Euro, her side finishing as runners-up to Spain.
 She was selected by UEFA technical analysts as part of the team of the tournament.
-Later that year Las was selected for the 2024 FIFA U-17 Women's World Cup and scored in a group stage game against Mexico.
+Later that year, Las was selected for the 2024 U-17 World Cup and scored in a group stage game against Mexico.
 She then started in the quarter-final victory over Japan and semi-final elimination against Spain as England finished fourth.
-She was part of the squad that qualified for the 2025 UEFA Women's Under-19 Championship.
+Las was part of the squad that qualified for the 2025 Under-19 Euro.

+Personal life

+Of Slovak descent, Las is fluent in both English and Slovak.

+Having played together at Leicester in both the academy and senior sides, Las describes Simone Sherwood as one of her best friends in football.
+As of August 2026, she lives with Chelsea and England teammate Lola Brown.

+Las describes fellow right-back Lucy Bronze as her role-model, and has expressed wanting to emulate—or even be ‘‘better than’’—Bronze.
+After Leicester drew against Chelsea in December 2024 (Las' league debut), she shared that she still looks up to Bronze and ‘‘couldn't really believe’’ they had shared the pitch.
+As of Las' transfer to Chelsea in July 2026, Las and Bronze are club teammates.